Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 If this flag is specified, then whenever a private transaction is submitted to GoQuorum, it will lead to the creation of a privacy marker transaction.

 !!! note
-    Once the `quorumPrecompilesV1Block` has been reached, a node without the `--privacymarker.enable` CLI flag can still receive and correctly process privacy marker transactions sent from other nodes.
+    Once the `privacyPrecompileBlock` has been reached, a node without the `--privacymarker.enable` CLI flag can still receive and correctly process privacy marker transactions sent from other nodes.

 ### Notes for clients/dApps